Table of Contents

 Gestures for Zoom In / Zoom out screen

-While customer is sharing the local keyboard mouse, he can stop sharing at any time by pressing the STOP button on the desktop.
-This button is shown on the top middle of customer screen during sharing control.
+While client is sharing the local keyboard mouse, he can stop sharing at any time by pressing the STOP button on the desktop.
+This button is shown on the top middle of client screen during sharing control.

 Step 6: Agent service staff STOPs remote control keyboard mouse

-While agent is controlling customer keyboard mouse remotely, agent can stop the control through the STOP button on the agent app.
+While agent is controlling client keyboard mouse remotely, agent can stop the control through the STOP button on the agent app.

 Settings on PC